 Although the proposed method allocates a terminal, a number of quay cranes and a time interval of berthing to a vessel, the actual position within that terminal as well as the actual quay cranes processing that vessel are not specifically generated (see also Figure 2).
 The omission of these allocations allows to solve the model relatively fast, at the expense of possible infeasibility of the found solution on an operational level.
 If the terminals would continuously be utilized against their quay lengths capacities, this could lead to a situation where (6) is fulfilled, however a feasible two-dimensional packing solution does not exist.
 In practice however, ports require a significant utilization margin to compensate for disturbances (e.g. late arrivals and departures) on an operational level.
-Results show, when actual data from the port of Antwerp is used, that both a feasible position and quay crane allocation exist.
+Results show, when representative data from the port of Antwerp is used, that both a feasible position and quay crane allocation exist.
 Since in this paper, we focus on an allocation at a strategic level, an arbitrary feasible solution on an operational level is satisfactory at this point in time.
-A future study can possibly i) optimize the position and quay crane allocation in the top-level optimization.
+A recently finished study considers optimization of the position and quay crane allocation at a second level.
+In a future study one could incorporate the position and quay crane allocation in the top-level optimization.

-5 Conclusions and Future Work
+5 Conclusions, Recent Progress and Future Work